mjvar/CS-PhD-Application-Tips/readme.md

 It goes without saying that the things I say here are based on my personal experience and might not apply perfectly to your situation.
 Still, I hope it helps to hear my perspective!

-Also, it's worth placing stronger emphasis on advice from people within your field or subfield, because it's probably more locally applicable.
+It's worth placing stronger emphasis on advice from people within your field or subfield, because it's probably more locally applicable.
 Also, if a potential advisor has advice for PhD applications (e.g. on their website or blog), pay close attention to it - it probably hints at what they're looking for in applicants to their own labs.

 Some good general resources about the entire application process:
 - [Casey Fiesler's Youtube series on applying for PhDs](https://www.youtube.com/playlist?list=PLPA3GFqdHv_oL8gRg-44TmvMzjcFRMH4I)